imshentastic/CrossInk-Carousel-Plus/README.md

 English, French, German, Italian, Polish, Russian, Spanish, Swedish, Ukrainian.

 **Bundled reader fonts** — Bitter, Charein, Lexend Deca — each in regular / bold / italic / bold-italic at four sizes (10, 12, 14, 16 pt).
 For other fonts, drop a `.cpfont` file in `/fonts` on the SD card and it shows up in the reader's font picker.
+Generate your .cpfont from .ttf font families at https://crosspointreader.com/fonts

 ---